 c.
 Tissue ischemia ( places where the blood is insufficient)

-These are the main symptoms and problems, however, there exist some others, which contribute further to worsening the patient’s condition.
+These are the main symptoms and problems, however, there exist some others, that contribute further to worsening the patient’s condition.

 Hiccups are also very common in diabetes nephropathy.
-Fatigue is another symptom commonly noted but it is not specific about the disease.
+Fatigue is another symptom commonly noted, but it is not specific to the disease.

 Arterial hypertension (hypertensive nephropathy), because the blood could not be filtered, due to destroyed glomerulus, is the symptom that patients can not see but they will feel.